mliew21396/remote-work-u3/week-7/8-cultural-blog.md

 Pick one value and write a couple of sentences about why the value you chose is important to you.

 ## Release 4: Advice
 What was the last topic that someone asked for your advice on?
+Did it relate to any of the values you found important?

 ## Release 5: Values and Stereotype threat
 How do you feel when you think about your values?
 Do you think it can help you mediate stereotype threat if you recognize you feel it?